-2. Channel Status LEDs - These dualcolor LEDs serve two purposes.
-First, they illuminate Green when the corresponding zone is active.
-The second function of the status LED is to turn Amber if something has caused that zone to go into protection.

-3. Protection LED - This LED also has two faces.
-In normal operation it glows Green when the remote power trigger is active and The Architect is in stand-by.
-If the Protection LED turns Amber, then one of the internal protection circuits have come into use.
-All the protection circuits automatically reset themselves when the problem causing the fault has been fixed.

-4. Power LED - Nothing too tricky here...if you have the Master Power switch (on the back panel) turned on and The Architect is plugged into an active AC outlet, this little red light will shine forth.
+- 2. Channel Status LEDs These dual-color LEDs serve two purposes.
+First, they illuminate Blue when the corresponding zone is active.
+The second function of the status LED is to turn Red if something has caused that zone to go into protection. - 3.
+Protection LED This LED also has two faces.
+In normal operation it glows Blue when the remote power trigger is active and The Architect is in stand-by.
+If the Protection LED turns Red, then one of the internal protection circuits have come into use.
+All the protection circuits automatically reset themselves when the problem causing the fault has been fixed. - 4.
+Power LED Nothing too tricky here...if you have the Master Power switch (on the back panel) turned on and The Architect is plugged into an active AC outlet, this little Blue light will shine forth.